Revisions to Gross Domestic Product, Gross Domestic Income, and Their Major Components

 In national economic accounting, GDP and GDI are conceptually equal, but practically they are different.
 GDP measures overall economic activity by final expenditures, while GDI measures economic activity by the incomes generated from producing the goods and services inside GDP.

-Even though GDP and GDI are two ways of measuring aggregate economic activity, studies have shown varying information content in GDP and GDI (See for example Fixler and Nalewaik (2010) and Aruoba et. al. (2013).
-Conceptually, if GDP and GDI are different ways of adding the unobserved true economic activity with their corresponding measurement errors, it is possible to infer that the average of the two is a more reliable measure of activity than either one alone.
-This will be true of course, almost mechanically, as some of the measurement errors are averaged out, reducing subsequent revisions in the average.
-In July 2015, BEA began to produce an arithmetic average of GDP and GDI levels and the corresponding growth rates.
-It should be noted that the better reliability observed using the average of GDP and GDI will not lead to a better understanding of the detailed workings of the economy, because there is no obvious way of distributing the results of the averaging among the major components of GDP and GDI.
-Thus, the average series can only provide supplemental summary information about the recent course of the aggregate economy.
+Even though GDP and GDI are two ways of measuring aggregate economic activity, studies have shown varying information content in GDP and GDI (See for example Fixler and Nalewaik (2010) and Aruoba et. al. (2013)).
+Conceptually, GDP and GDI are two different ways of measuring the same unobserved true economic activity.
+However, in practice, their corresponding measurement errors are not fully independent, as some source data are either used to produce both statistics or to benchmark each other.
+Nevertheless, in general, the average of GDP and GDI should be a more reliable measure of activity than either one alone, because they complement each other.
+Accordingly, in July 2015, BEA began to produce an arithmetic average of GDP and GDI levels and its corresponding growth rate.

 Table 12 presents the MARs and MRs of GDP and GDI alone, and then their average from the third estimate onwards compared with subsequent annual revisions and the latest estimates available.8

-The bottom half of table 12 reports the MRs of the series of interest, and as one would expect, these revisions are small and don't always have the same sign, as we sometimes overestimate and other times underestimate growth as we continue to incorporate information to reveal the true state of the economy.
+The right of table 12 reports the MRs of the series of interest, and as one would expect, these revisions are small and don't always have the same sign, as we sometimes overestimate and other times underestimate growth as we continue to incorporate information to reveal the true state of the economy.

 Table 12.
 Revisions From Quarterly to Later Estimates of Annualized Growth for GDP, GDI, and Their Average, 1999–2022